-• Assembly of School Faculty (rotates).
+• Assembly of School Faculty (rotates, virtual meeting is also acceptable).
 Some financial and scholarship assistance may be available from state associations, NEASF, and/or NEASRNA.
 The annual AANA Congress offers financial support through the "Sponsor a Student" process.

 Students are excused from clinical and class for the scheduled meeting days plus one travel day prior to and following the meeting.
+This must be approved by the program director in advance of the meeting.
 Professional behavior, dress, and attendance at the educational sessions is mandatory.